 Content: Value proposition; knowledge leadership (to increase authority and credibility); customer case studies/testimonials — all as specific to the viewer as possible.

-Channels: Your landing page (incl. explainer videos); ads; blogs/content (incl. on networks such as Medium and LinkedIn).
+Channels: Your landing page (incl. explainer videos), ads, blogs/content (incl. content you publish on social media platforms).

 Clearly communicating your product's use cases and core value provides the motivation they need to move from knowing about your product to actually using it.

-In the next level, your goal shifts from getting users to sign up to make sure that you fulfill those promises and then some.
+In the next level, your goal shifts from getting users to sign up to making sure that you fulfill those promises—and then some.

 At this stage, the content is about specific use cases.
-You need to explain to users how they can shape the product to match their specific workflows, like how to integrate your app with Slack or Trello.
+You need to explain to users how they can shape the product to match their specific workflows.
+For example, it could be how to integrate your app with Slack, Trello, HubSpot, or any other tool in their stack.

 Timing: When users have experienced your product, but aren't regular users.

-Content: Most critical concepts / high-level functionality; specific use cases for your product; setup requirements (e.g. connecting to data sources); highest value actions; the path to “aha”.
+Content: Most critical concepts / high-level functionality, specific use cases for your product, setup requirements (e.g. connecting to data sources), highest value actions, the path to the ”aha!” moment, and more.

 When users know how to use your app, they'll be able to see it as a tool that actually helps them and they'll develop a habit around it.